 Every term Lost Property will be displayed in the playground before and after school to encourage items to be collected.
 If items remain they will be disposed of as we do not have the space to store them.

 We have fully qualified first aiders on the staff who deal with minor injuries.
 If we are at all concerned about your child, either regarding an injury or illness, you will be contacted immediately.
 All parents are asked to complete an emergency form and to ensure we have other contact numbers so that someone else can be contacted if you are unavailable.
 Until we have contacted you, we will take any action required in the interests of the child.
-If your child is ill before school begins, please do not send them to school on that day.

 At Stone St. Mary's Church of England Primary School we aim to promote a happy, secure and caring environment where children are loved and valued and are able to develop spiritually, morally and socially as well as acquire skills and knowledge in accordance with our Christian ethos.